CONSTITUTION AND BYLAWS THE NORTHWEST HARRIS COUNTY

 Article III – Membership and Dues

-Section 1 ‐ Active membership in this Club shall be open to mothers, stepmothers, and guardians of any current or Former Student of Texas A&M University.
-“Active” member or membership and “active member in good standing” shall mean that dues for the current year are paid in full.
+Section 1 ‐ Active membership in this Club shall be open to mothers, stepmothers, and guardians of any current or former student of Texas A&M University.
+“Active” member or membership and “active member in good standing” shall mean that the member upholds and supports the constitution and bylaws of the Club and has paid dues in full for the current period.

 Section 2 ‐ Annual dues for active membership in the Club shall be set by the Executive Board, approved by the Club, and are due and payable by October 31.
 Dues and fees assessed by the Federation will be paid for each member by the Club.

-Section 3 ‐ Associate Membership in this Club is for those persons who do not qualify under the regular membership rules (See Section 1).
+Section 3 ‐ Associate Membership in this Club is for any person who do not qualify under the regular membership rules (See Article III, Section 1).
+Associate members must uphold and support the constitution and bylaws of the Club.

 Section 4 ‐ Annual dues for Associate Membership in this Club shall be set by the Executive Board, approved by the Club, and are due and payable by October 31.
 Associate Members shall not have voting privileges and shall not be allowed to hold office.

-Section 5 ‐ Any member may be reinstated upon payment of dues.
+Section 5 ‐ Any member who is active and otherwise in good standing, may be reinstated upon payment of dues.

 Article IV ‐ Meetings